usnistgov/hyperspy_tutorial/_sources/index.rst.txt

 shut down the notebook server.
 If everything has worked as expected, then you will see a representation of the directory structure within ``hyperspy_tutorial`` on the Notebook homepage.
-If you do not, you can click through the file structure displayed on the page to get to the correct folder.
-To create a new notebook, you can click the `New` button, and then specify the `Python 3` kernel:
+If you do not, you can click through the file structure displayed on the page to get to the correct folder:

 ..  figure:: _static/anaconda_creating_a_notebook.png
     :width: 100 %
-    :alt: Creating a notebook in the Jupyter Server on Windows
+    :alt: The notebook server home page
     :figwidth: 70%

-    Click the highlighted locations to open a new notebook in the Jupyter Server
+    Click a folder name to browse into that folder, or a notebook name to open that file

+..  figure:: _static/opening_getting_started_folder.png
+    :width: 100 %
+    :alt: Navigating to a folder
+    :figwidth: 70%

+    (For example) click the "02 HyperSpy basics" link to browse into that folder

+Once inside one of the folders, simply click on any file with the extension ``.ipynb`` to open the notebook.
+The notebook will open in a new tab, and can be interacted with as you need:

+..  figure:: _static/opening_getting_started.png
+    :width: 100 %
+    :alt: Opening a notebook
+    :figwidth: 70%

+    Opening the "Getting Started" notebook within the "02 HyperSpy basics" folder

-Otherwise, to open the notebook files you downloaded earlier, just click on any file with the extension ``.ipynb``.
-The notebook will open in a new tab, and can be interacted with as you need.
-The original Jupyter "homepage" will stay open, and you can open as many notebooks as you wish at once (as long as you leave the terminal window open in the background).
+The original Jupyter "homepage" will stay open in the first tab, and you can open as many notebooks as you wish at once (as long as you leave the terminal window open in the background).

 Congratulations!
 You should now be ready for the tutorial.
 If you ran into any trouble, please try to arrive on Sunday morning a bit early, and one of the